dhled/ros_graph_parser/README.md

 * *system_name*: name of the system (check ros_model syntax)
 * *package_name*" name of the package (check ros_model syntax)

-All the files will be saved in the resources folder of the ros_graph_parser.
+All the files will be saved in the "result" folder of the ros_graph_parser.